CVE-2025-10585

 Technical details

-The vulnerability is classified as a type confusion issue in the V8 JavaScript and WebAssembly engine.
-Type confusion vulnerabilities occur when software misinterprets a piece of memory as the wrong type of object, which can lead to memory corruption, program crashes, or arbitrary code execution.
-This type of vulnerability is particularly common in C/C++ applications like browsers, where weak memory safety can make such exploits possible (Help Net Security).
+The vulnerability is classified as a type confusion issue (CWE-843) in the V8 engine.
+Type confusion occurs when software misinterprets a piece of memory as the wrong type of object, which can lead to memory corruption, program crashes, or arbitrary code execution.
+The vulnerability received a CVSS v3.1 base score of 9.8 (CRITICAL) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H, indicating its severe impact and easy exploitability (Security Affairs).

 Impact